Marshall 59, ECU 28

 Heater was drafted by the New Orleans Saints in the 10th round with the 241st overall selection in the 1975 NFL Draft.

 Heater is married to the former Deborah Dariano.
-The couple has three children: Emily, Andy, and Adam, and a granddaughter, Grace.
-Emily is married to former Herd assistant coach Sean Cronin.
+The couple has three children: Emily, Andy, and Adam.
+Emily is married to Herd defensive ends coach Sean Cronin and the couple has two daughters, Caitlin and Grace, and a son, Joseph.
 Andy was a defensive tackle at Washington in 2005 and is now an Airborne Army Ranger.
-He and his wife Lauren have a daughter, Sloan.
+He and his wife Lauren have two daughters, Sloan and Quinn.
 Adam played tight end at UCLA.